No different from in many developing countries and conservative societies around the world, social ills abound in Nepal.

 One of the worst indirect ways girls and women in Nepal suffer gravely from, as a consequence of our conservative society’s practice of associating stigma with — and treating it a taboo subject — is rape!
 As if being the victim of the atrocity were not enough, associating stigma with rape (also interpreted as the girl/woman having “brought” dishonor to the family) punishes the victim even more.

-The first step to addressing many of the social ills (including rape) is acknowledgement of their existence and having public discourses about them, and in the process raising the veil over our societal taboo, as it were.
+The first step to addressing many of the social ills (including rape) is acknowledgement of their existence and having public discourses about them, and in the process removing the veil over our societal taboo, as it were.
 Then we can work towards eliminating the twisted sense of shame and guilt our society heaps on victims of atrocities, such as rape and domestic violence!

 The first personal account I read, by a fellow Nepali women, of sexual abuse was the vivid and poetic blog post Kathmandu Girls.

 Reproduced below is only the second one.
 A Facebook Note published about a month ago, it’s by a courageous Nepali lady Aastha Kumari Karki.